Art for Babies – What Crawlers Could Do in the Art World

 In addition to diagonal signs, the fu character can also appear in many different objects, not necessarily red in color.
 For example, during the reign of Kangxi Emperor (1654–1722), Chinese artists made famille verte wine pots in the form of the characters fu and shou.
 The word “shou” means “long life”.
 Famille verte is a type of Chinese porcelain which is predominantly green in color.
 The iridescence of this type of porcelain is most visible in the blue and green enamels due to the glaze has contracting.
 The novels The Three Kingdoms or the Romance of the Western Chamber were likely a source of inspiration for the illustrations on these pots.

-You can see porcelain, embroidery, calligraphy, silk, jade and other precious items from nearly four-thousand-years of Chinese imperial culture at the Tullie House Museum & Art Gallery in the United Kingdom.
-Their exhibition, Treasures of China, also opens on January 25th.
-It brings together richly decorated objects and displays hidden meanings and symbolism used in decoration.
+You can see porcelain, embroidery, calligraphy, silk, jade and other precious items from nearly 4,000 years of Chinese imperial culture at the Tullie House Museum & Art Gallery in the United Kingdom.

 Successive Chinese emperors liked this practice and continued to celebrate the Lantern Festival.
 In 1485 an imperial court painter depicted the Chenghua Emperor enjoying the festivities with families during the Lantern Festival.
 Activities included acrobatic performances, operas, magic shows, and setting off firecrackers.
 Also, to create small explosions, courtiers filled bamboo stems with gunpowder that was subsequently burnt.